graphene-blockchain/how.bitshares.works/docs/technology/what_graphene.rst

 Community
 ===============

 The Graphene community is a global network of people who all share the same goal of creating and participating in various Distributed Autonomous Companies.
 The community mainly revolves around the Graphene Team and third parties who use Graphene (the toolkit that makes Graphene possible) to create their own Distributed Autonomous Companies.
-The main discussions in the Graphene community takes place openly at `Graphene.org <http://bitsharestalk.org>`_.

 |